jodymlin/personal-gatsby-website/src/data/writing/edlin-hill/chapter-2.md

 I blinked trying to comprehend what I saw.
 I reached over and quickly pinched myself.
 Wake up.
 I thought. _Wake up._ Nothing happened.
 My eyes widened as I came closer to the ground.
 I was going to die.
 I closed my eyes in fear.

-_Whoosh!!_ I quick burst of air was shot up from under me and my momentum slowed down.
+_Whoosh!!_ A quick burst of air was shot up from under me and my momentum slowed down.
 I opened my eyes and saw that I was hovering 2 or 3 feet above the pit.
 The man who had been staring up at me stood there nodding his head.
 He walked around as if inspecting a new species and finally stopped in front of me.

 He spoke in a deep soft voice, “Welcome Mirror Mind.
 Welcome.
 You have been summoned as the Fourteenth Mirror Mind in Edlin.”